 The DNA is the carrier of the genetic material and therefore the building plan of our body.
 Trees also have their DNA and thus their species-specific blueprint stored in their seeds and therefore exhibit so-called "generative growth".
 This means that depending on where the seed is planted, the growth adapts to external conditions such as sun, wind and water.
 This means that trees of the same species generate very different growth, even though the blueprint is the same.
 EDAG has taken precisely this process of adapted growth to the prevailing boundary conditions as a model for the development process.
-With the help of the ELISE software (cover picture: component DNA for a lightweight holder; copyright: ELISE GmbH), each component will in future have its own DNA, thus enabling a fast and variant-rich product development process known as "Generative Engineering".
+With the help of the Synera software (cover picture: component DNA for a lightweight holder; copyright: Synera), each component will in future have its own DNA, thus enabling a fast and variant-rich product development process known as "Generative Engineering".

 The principle of nature is based on the generative growth process and is subject to constant change.
 But how can this process be transferred to the design and development of components?
 What does the growth process look like and what distinguishes it from the current development process?